Different than other PPV fans

 Because of the propellers and legs, Ventry Fans can be set far back from the door.

-For other fans to blow over stairs and other obstacles, they may need to be propped up with other objects or tipped far enough that it can activate the engine oil alert feature and shut them down in the middle of ventilation.
+For other fans to blow over stairs and other obstacles, they may need to be propped up with other objects or tipped far enough, which can activate the engine oil alert feature and shut them down in the middle of ventilation.

 With Ventry Fans, legs elevate the air stream over obstacles near the door (like stairs), reducing any additional angle they’d need to then be tipped.

 We do a lot of engineering and design work on our propellers to create a uniform, tight air stream.
-You may see the concept mentioned elsewhere as brand new technology (air straighteners, turbo ventilators, power stream, pow-air technology...), but Ventry Fans have always had a very narrow air stream due to the propellers’ shapes!
+You may see the concept mentioned elsewhere as brand new technology (air straighteners, turbo ventilators, power stream, pow-air technology, Laminar Air Flow or LAF, StreamShaper...), but Ventry Fans have always had a very narrow air stream due to the propellers’ shapes.

 For firefighters, it means they can put their Ventry Fan back in the rose garden and leave the sidewalk clear for advancing hose line.
 In fact, with Ventry Fans, it is much better to put the fan too far away than too close!
 They should be placed at least 8 feet or further from the entry point and it is better to have the fan too far away than too close.
 Learn more: Open the “2 Secrets” flyer (PDF).

-Raising the fan high up off the ground greatly reduces the risk of the fan sucking in debris and either plugging (leaves) or projecting it into the scene (rocks, sand).
+Raising the fan high up off the ground greatly reduces the risk of the fan sucking in debris and either plugging or projecting it into the scene (as with leaves, rocks, dirt, and sand).

 TRUE STORY.
 Instead of a Ventry Fan, fire fighters were using a conventional fan (without legs) during ventilation training and noticed from the back side of the structure that not much air was coming out.
 When they checked on their fan, they found that it had sucked in leaves from all around in a 15-foot radius and was plugged, because it was on the ground.
 That won’t be a problem with their new Ventry Fan! ~ As told by Fire Fighter Purk in Oak Harbor, Ohio